philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Past Research/self employed devs career investment.md

 ## 3) Where does opportunity come from?

-`r tufte::margin_note('The full question was: Consider your entire career as a self-employed software developer and times you have gotten new opportunities, better projects, or other forms of career improvement.
-What do you think led to these improvements in your career?')`
+*The full question was: Consider your entire career as a self-employed software developer and times you have gotten new opportunities, better projects, or other forms of career improvement.
+What do you think led to these improvements in your career?*

 | LinkedIn Sample | List Sample |
 |:--------------|:-----------|